AlphonsusNguyen/cybersecurity-certificate-notes/5 Assets, Threats, and Vulnerabilities/4 Threats to asset security.md

 7. Analyse risk and impact

 There's also "Trike", "VAST" (Visual, Agile, Simple Threat), "STRIDE" (Spoofing, Tampering, Repudiation, Information Disclosure, Denial of Service, Elevation of Privilege).

+One of the keys to threat modeling is asking the right questions:

+What are we working on?
+What kinds of things can go wrong?
+What are we doing about it?
+Have we addressed everything?
+Did we do a good job?

 ## Feedback